-Proximity readers are a great option for commercial access control, as they can be programmed to meet a wide variety of needs.
+Proximity readers are a great option for commercial building security, as they can be programmed to meet a wide variety of needs.
 Before installing an access control system with proximity card readers in your space, it’s important to understand the different types of readers available, and the potential benefits and drawbacks of a proximity card reader system.

 While many proximity readers may look the same, they can function very differently depending on their power supply and how they connect back to the access control system.
 There are four common types of proximity card readers available for access control.
 When installing proximity card readers, it’s important to know which type provides the best security for your space.

 Wired proximity readers — The most common type of proximity card reader used in commercial access control applications, wired prox readers include Weigand readers and RS-485 readers.
 Because they communicate using Wiegand protocol, they are compatible with almost every type of access control system.
 However, Wiegand protocol has been around since the 1970s, which means it’s more prone to hacking.
 To ensure proximity readers using a Wiegand protocol are secure, choose readers with advanced end-to-end encryption and additional protections against tampering, such as the RS-485 readers from Openpath.
 These standard prox card readers sometimes include different options, and usually support some combination of RFID, Bluetooth (BLE) or NFC formats.